Israel steps up air and ground attacks in Gaza and cuts off the territory's communications

 “For air, they need oil.
 For oil, they need us,” he said.

-Late Friday, the army released photos showing what it claimed were Hamas installations in and around Gaza’s largest Shifa Hospital.
+Late Friday the army released photos showing what it said were Hamas installations in and around Shifa Hospital in Gaza City, Gaza’s largest.
 Israel has made such claims before, but they declined to say how they obtained the photos.

 Little is known about Hamas’ tunnels and other infrastructure.
 Claims by the military and Gallant couldn’t be verified.

-Speaking at Shifa Hospital in Gaza City, Hamas media chief Salama Moussa called Israel's claims “lies” and said they were “a precursor for striking this facility.”
+Speaking at Shifa Hospital, Hamas media chief Salama Maroof called Israel's claims “lies” and said they were “a precursor for striking this facility.”

 “I ring the alarm bell.
-There is imminent danger hovering above the medical facility" and those in it, Moussa said.
-The hospital has been overwhelmed by thousands of patients and wounded, and around 40,000 displaced Gaza residents have crowded in and around its grounds for shelter, the U.N. says.
+There is imminent danger hovering above the medical facility" and those in it, Maroof said.
+The hospital has been overwhelmed by thousands of patients and wounded people, and around 40,000 displaced residents have crowded in and around its grounds for shelter, the U.N. says.

 Hundreds of thousands remain in northern Gaza, unable or unwilling to evacuate to the south as Israel has ordered.
 Israeli leaflets dropped in Gaza have said those who remain might be considered "accomplices" of Hamas.

-Note: This story has been updated to correct the name of the Hamas spokesman, Salama Maroof.